opendesigndev/octopus/octopus-ai/README.md

 | ODE_IGNORE_VALIDATION | boolean | ignores the ODE rendering validation                           |
 | FONTS_PATH            | string  | path to directory with fonts                                   |
 | OUTPUT_DIR            | string  | relative path to directory where output is saved               |

-## TypeDoc

-Command `yarn typedoc` will generate TypeDoc documentation for public Classes into `./docs` folder

 ## Tests